Skip to main content

 Deploy on your app, docs site, and marketing pages

-Copy the embed snippet from Deployment and add it to each property where users need help.
-Deploying on your in-app pages is particularly effective for reducing support during onboarding.
+Copy the embed code from the Embed tab and add it to each property where users need help.
+In-app deployment is particularly effective for reducing support during onboarding.

 5